Kavyame/Food-price-comaprator/README.md

 Feel free to fork, improve, and make pull requests 🙌

-##🧑‍💻 Author
+## 🧑‍💻 Author

-Developed by Kavya Dutta and Teammates
+Developed by Dutta Kavya and Teammates
 📧 duttakavya18@gmail.com